drewpearce/docker-bt/README.md

 ### Necessary Options and Environment Vars
 * `-v`: You will need to mount a local directory to `/root/Downloads`
-* `-e "URL=..."`: You need to supply the torrent URL as an environment variable
+* `-e "URI=..."`: You need to supply the torrent URI as an environment variable

 ### Example usage
 Let's use the Ubuntu Server torrent in our example.